-Applies to: RECOMMENDED PRACTICE: The camp has prepared a plan assessing the risk of invasive species Camp (e.g., emerald ash borer, "rock snot," thistle, etc.) movement into its properties resource area and has developed appropriate mitigation measures to prevent such movement.
-Day camp VERIFICATION: · Observation of plan and review of practices in effect Long-term camp
+The camp has prepared a plan assessing the risk of invasive species (e.g., emerald ash borer, "rock snot," thistle, etc.) movement into its resource area and has developed appropriate mitigation measures to prevent such movement.

+• Observation of plan and review of practices in effect